DIY Installation

 When deploying the instance(s), you may configure high-availability through a Managed Instance Group (see reference implementation here), routing and tagging as per your desired architecture.
 For example, the route to the Internet will be for destination 0.0.0.0/0

-for instances without a public IP and should pass through the discrimiNAT instance – whether by tagging or by internal load-balancing.
+for instances without a public IP and should pass through the DiscrimiNAT instance – whether by tagging or by internal load-balancing.

 For monitoring the logs and configuring the FQDN-based firewall egress rules, see the logs and config references.